 - Maintained certification by meeting continuing professional education requirements

-According to the Academy of Nutrition and Dietetics, registered dietitians have the option of also identifying themselves as Registered Dietitians Nutritionists (RDN) in an effort to clarify that “every registered dietitian is nutritionist but not every nutritionist is a registered dietitian.”
+According to the Academy of Nutrition and Dietetics, registered dietitians have the option of also identifying themselves as Registered Dietitians Nutritionists (RDNs) in an effort to clarify that “every registered dietitian is a nutritionist but not every nutritionist is a registered dietitian.”

 What Can They Do?
 RDs translate nutrition science into practical terms and can diagnose and treat nutrition-related diseases.
 They work with individuals and communities in a variety of settings: hospitals, health clinics, schools, nursing homes, food industries, fitness centers, private practice, universities, and research.

 RDs are considered the most credible source of research-based nutrition information for the public.
 So, whether you’re looking for reliable nutrition information online or nutrition counseling in person, be sure to check those credentials!

 Interested in learning more about what RDs do?
 Read more about it here in The Friedman Sprout, where I ask four registered dietitians to share their experiences and insight.